 Not that it’s unknown, in addition to its local regulars, customers who once lived in the neighborhood come from New Jersey and the Bronx for their shoes to be repaired, watches fixed and spare keys made.

-There is a very personal, genuinity that comes across, an experience that’s a bit like reading a delicious out-of-print novel by a forgotten author you’ve discovered in a thrift shop.
+There is a very personal, genuineness that comes across, an experience that’s a bit like reading a delicious out-of-print novel by a forgotten author you’ve discovered in a thrift shop.